 (6a) The Executive Director may enter into a contract with any person for the doing by that person of anything that the Executive Director is authorised or required to do under a timber sharefarming agreement.

-(7) A timber sharefarming agreement is not a lease or licence to which section 20 of the Town Planning and Development Act 1928 applies.
+(7) A timber sharefarming agreement is not a lease or licence to which section 136 of the Planning and Development Act 2005 applies.

 (7a) The Executive Director may exercise rights under or in relation to a timber sharefarming agreement.